barabanpan/first_fastapi/README.md

 ## TODO:

-1. і юзерських вподобань LikedMovies(user_id, movie_id, rate) щоб можна було додавати і видаляти собі їх, і редагувати,
+1. add table LikedMovies(user_id, movie_id, rate) and CRUD for it
-2. круд
+2. password reset and change
-3. зміну пароля,
+3. login part
-4. логін,
+4. refresh token
-5. рефрештокен і
+5. /me to return user profile
-6. окремо мі по токену
+6. /get-recommendations based on liked movies
-7. гет рекомендейшнс, якщо нема лайкнутих мувіз, то сказати про це
+7. search by movie's title or discription
-8. пошук фільм по опису, тіпа пост, що повертає фільм
+8. improve search by description using nlp